heikkilevanto/beertracker/manual.md

 ### Stats
 Shows some statistics for each day, month, or year.
 On top is a line with links to each statistic.
-WHen selected from the menu, this starts as the monthly statistic.
+When selected from the menu, this starts as the monthly statistic.

 #### Days